 If you didn’t create a password for the user account, leave the Password field empty while configuring this.

-If you’re using this feature to turn a Windows 8.1 system into a kiosk and leaving it open to the public, remember to consider security.
-Anyone could come up to the system, press the Windows key five times, and try to log into your standard administrator user account.
-Ensure the administrator user account has a strong password so people won’t be able to get past the kiosk system’s limitations and tamper with the system.
+If you’re using this feature to turn a Windows 10 or 8.1 system into a kiosk and leaving it open to the public, remember to consider security.
+Anyone could come up to the system, press Ctrl+Alt+Delete or the Windows key five times, and try to log into your standard administrator user account.
+Ensure the administrator user account has a strong password so people won’t be able to get past the kiosk system’s limitations and gain access to the rest of the system.